 If you want to sell your items on an online marketplace, Mercado Libre should therefore be your first choice.

-It is also worth noting that there are several times when online sales increase in Mexico: Christmas, El Buen Fin, Black Friday, Hot Sale, Cyber Monday and Mother’s Day.
+It is also worth noting that there are several times when online sales increase in Mexico: Christmas, El Buen Fin (an online sales event, taking place in mid-November), Black Friday, Hot Sale (another online sales event, taking place in late May/early June), Cyber Monday and Mother’s Day.

 2. Localise your content for Mexican Spanish

 Mexican Spanish has some grammar and terminology differences compared to the language spoken in Spain.